 - User accounts can be reactivated in the application.
 The reactivated user will require certain manual reconfiguration in Splunk On-Call.

-6) You will need Splunk On-Call (formerly VictorOps) organization identifier for this step.
+6. You will need Splunk On-Call (formerly VictorOps) organization identifier for this step (or Org Slug).
 To find the identifier, login to your Splunk On-Call account and view the URL in the browser address bar.
-In the example screenshot below, “my-company” is the organization identifier.
+In the example screenshot below, “Your Org Slug” is the organization identifier.

 - In the Default RelayState text box add:

 - In the field Organization identifier enter just the org-identifier

 - Select Application username format to: Email (this is the only option currently supported)